SnehaTrimukhe/SnehaTrimukhe/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Devops
+- 🔭 I’m currently working on Devops projects to streamline Development and Operations.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning different Devops tools to enhance my skill set.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Open to collaborating on Exciting Devops projects.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Exploring solutions.
-- 💬 Ask me about ...
+- 💬 Ask me about Anything related to Devops, and I'll do my best to share knowledge.
-- 📫 How to reach me: ...
+- 📫 How to reach me: snehatrimukhe11@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: she
 - ⚡ Fun fact: ...

+Feel free to connect and explore the world of Devops tegether!